awsdocs/aws-deeplens-user-guide/doc_source/deeplens-headpose-project-train-model-using-sagemaker.md

          In the code above, you must specify the input and output nodes, namely, `'Const_1'` and `'softmax_tensor'`\.
 For more details, see the **resnet\_model\_headpose\.py**\.

          When creating an AWS DeepLens project later, you'll need to add this frozen graph to the project\.
 For this you must upload the protobuff file to an Amazon S3 folder\.
-For this tutorial, you can use your Amazon SageMaker traing job's output folder \(`s3://deeplens-sagemaker-models-<my-name>/headpose/TFartifacts/<sagemaker-job-name>/output`\) in S3\.
+For this tutorial, you can use your SageMaker traing job's output folder \(`s3://deeplens-sagemaker-models-<my-name>/headpose/TFartifacts/<sagemaker-job-name>/output`\) in S3\.
 However, the model is considered an externally trained model in AWS DeepLens\.

-   1. To upload the frozen graph to your Amazon SageMaker training job's output folder, run the following Python code snippet in a code cell of the running notebook instance:
+   1. To upload the frozen graph to your SageMaker training job's output folder, run the following Python code snippet in a code cell of the running notebook instance:

       ```
       data = open('frozen_model.pb', "rb")